kennege/kennege.github.io/_posts/2025-10-18-crochet-website.md

   teaser: irupecrochet-logo.png
 ---

-In 2025 I began building **Irupe Crochet**, a handmade crochet store created together with my partner Florencia.
+In 2025 I began building **Irupe Crochet**, a handmade crochet store created together with a friend.
-We wanted a simple, elegant way to showcase and sell our handmade crochet pieces online.
+We wanted a simple, elegant way to showcase and sell her handmade crochet pieces online.
 The live site is [irupecrochet.com](https://irupecrochet.com).
 <!--more-->

-I built the website using **WordPress + WooCommerce** hosted via **GoDaddy**, focusing on a clean, calm aesthetic inspired by our lotus logo.
+I built the website using **WordPress + WooCommerce** hosted via **GoDaddy**, focusing on a clean, calm aesthetic inspired by her lotus logo.
 We customised the **Astra** theme with CSS for sticky menus, transparent headers, and soft pastel backgrounds.

 Our goal was to make the site feel warm, handcrafted, and simple to navigate — much like the products themselves.